kowainik/relude/README.md

   with clear semantic.
 * `using(Reader|State)[T]` functions as aliases for `flip run(Reader|State)[T]`.
 * [`One` type class](src/Relude/Container/One.hs)
   for creating singleton containers.
-Even monomorhpic ones like `Text`.
+Even monomorphic ones like `Text`.
 * `evaluateWHNF` and `evaluateNF` functions as clearer and lifted aliases for `evaluate` and `evaluate . force`.
 * `MonadFail` instance for `Either`.